OfficeDev/skype-ios-app-sdk-samples/BankingApp/readme.md

 Here's how the sample source code works:

 ### Initializing Skype for Business
 In **MainViewController.m**, initialization of Skype is done.
-Application level Skype configurations can be handeled here, e.g.  requireWifiForAudio, requireWifiForVideo, cameras list etc.
+Application level Skype configurations can be handled here, e.g.  requireWifiForAudio, requireWifiForVideo, cameras list etc.

 ```objective-c
 - (void)initializeSkype {